Horodenka: History

 From the First Partition of Poland in 1772 until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crown land) in 1900.
 The fate of this province was then disputed between Poland and Ukraine, until the Peace of Riga in 1921.

 In the period of the Second Polish Republic, it was a county capital within the Stanisławów Voivodeship.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by the Soviet Union until 1941, then by Nazi Germany until 1944, and re-occupied by the Soviet Union, which annexed it from Poland in 1945.
 The Jewish population of Horodenka, comprising about half of the town's population, were shot and killed in a mass grave by the Nazis.
 About a dozen Jews survived and formed a partisan combat unit which fought against the Nazis and hid in the forests.
 There is a synagogue in Salford, England named in honour of this community.

 Until 18 July 2020, Horodenka was the administrative center of Horodenka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Horodenka Raion was merged into Kolomyia Raion.

+Economy

+Horodenka is a historical centre of sugar industry and spirits production.